-In this article we’ll briefly run through the evolution of the EBS volume, focusing on the different volume types, their purpose and their costs.
+In this article we’ll briefly run through the evolution of the EBS volume, focusing on the different volume types, their purpose and an overview of AWS EBS pricing.

 The 4 Types of Current Generation Volume

 As we initially pointed out, the first EBS volume was magnetic, which Amazon now refers to as the previous generation volume.
 But your next EBS volume should be provisioned from the current generation of EBS types.
 These are categorized to the SSD- and HDD-backed volume types.
 While these were previously only suited to general transactional workloads, Amazon’s latest offerings, which were recently announced at the AWS Chicago summit, can support high throughput applications such as log analytics.

 “It turns out that there are some really interesting trade-offs between HDD and SSD storage.
 On the one hand, today’s SSD devices provide more IOPS per dollar, more throughput per gigabyte, and lower latency than today’s HDD devices.
 On the other hand, continued density improvements in HDD technology drive the cost per gigabyte down, but also reduce the effective throughput per gigabyte.”

 —Jeff Barr, in his blog post announcing the new HDD volumes.

 |EBS Type||Features||Monthly Cost (US East, 2016)|

 |General Purpose SSD (gp2)||Good when needed to support frequent access to data.Good as a boot volume owing to its burst performance (up to 3000 IOPS/s).
 Support 3 IOPS/GB.
 Larger volumes get higher I/O credit, which can help burst beyond the standard 3 IOPS per GB.||0.1/GB|